 Materials: copper, enamel, silver

 Copper vessel spun in two parts and soldered together.
-Enameled using cloisonne and sifting techniques.
-Top is constructed of silver.
+Enameled using the cloisonne technique.
+The top is constructed of silver.

 Photo credit: Rafael Molina

 The earth, its plants and animals, inspire me to create.
 The making of art is more than a record of these things, it is part of the activity of discovering connections.
 The patterns in my cloisonné represent nature’s repetition in structure and surface.
 Words are the human marks we make to signify meaning.

 The contemporary dialogue focusing on the environment and the global impact of human habitation on its health and diversity involves serious debate on issues concerning conservation versus preservation of wilderness, capitalism as a sustainable system of economics on a planet of limited natural resources, anthropocentrism, as opposed to biocentrism, as a world view and accusations of environmentalism as a new form of Western imperialism.
 Nature is no longer as simple as appreciating the beauty of a flower.
 And yet beauty exists and its power and frailty reminds us to enjoy each moment and not take for granted our own tiny place in the universe.

 These containers and vessels definitely hold their place in the world of stunning art objects as well as in the world of metalsmithing.

 Since the dawn of time humans have created containers to hold things that were important to them, from large vessels to hold food and harvests to intimate containers for small precious things.
 They might hold memories, ashes, medicine, beverage, fruit or food - but all spring from the imagination and skill of the maker.
 Some have specific religious functions, some are meant for everyday use.
 When one thinks of a vessel or container the inclination is to think of something with solid walls - yet many of these works involve the exploration of positive and negative space, and the use of negative space to help create the illusion of the wall of the vessel.